Tips To make Your Food Healthier!

 Both bind with minerals in our intestinal tract, reducing the absorption of the minerals leading to mineral deficiencies and also cause irritation of the intestines, making the nuts difficult to digest.
 Nuts in the raw form make it difficult for us to digest and absorb the nutrition in them adequately.

-Soaking nuts in water with sea salt overnight and then sun drying them adequately breaks down these substances and renders the nuts more easily digestible and improves their texture and taste.
+Soaking nuts in water overnight and then drying them in air breaks down these substances and renders the nuts more easily digestible and improves their texture and taste.
 Soaking also cleanses the nuts.

 It is difficult to digest and absorb all the good nutrition available in the raw nuts, soaking and drying help us utilities the nutrition more fully.